-SAG-AFTRA’s funds held in trust for others have increased by 6.6% to $214.8 million since last year, according to the union’s latest filing with the federal government.
+SAG-AFTRA’s funds held in trust for others have increased by less than $1 million to $215.6 million since last year, according to the union’s latest filing with the federal government.

 More from Variety

-The disclosure of the increase came in the July 29 filing of SAG-AFTRA’s report with the U.S. Department of Labor for the fiscal year that ended on April 30 in the category of “funds held in trust for others.”
+The disclosure came in the July 29 filing of SAG-AFTRA’s report with the U.S. Department of Labor for the fiscal year that ended on April 30 in the category of “funds held in trust for others.”

-The SAG-AFTRA website currently lists the status of the foreign royalties program as of April 30, 2016 — more than three years ago — with $6.8 million collected and $1.7 million distributed during that fiscal year, with the union asserting that the numbers are based on a PricewaterhouseCoopers LLP audit.
-Since 1997, the report said, $41.1 million has been collected with $23.4 million distributed.
+The SAG-AFTRA website currently lists the status of the foreign royalties program as of April 30, 2018 — more than two years ago — with $5.6 million collected and $5.4 million distributed during that fiscal year, with the union asserting that the numbers are based on a PricewaterhouseCoopers LLP audit.
+Since 1997, the report said, $50.1 million has been collected with $32.1 million distributed.

-In May 2013, Ed Asner and 15 other union members filed suit as the United Screen Artists Committee, alleging SAG-AFTRA had improperly withheld $132 million in funds and stonewalled requests for information about the money held in trust by the union – including domestic residuals and foreign royalties collected by the union through foreign collecting societies without authorization or knowledge of union members.
+The dispute over the funds came to light in 2013, when former SAG President Ed Asner and 15 other union members filed suit as the United Screen Artists Committee, alleging SAG-AFTRA had improperly withheld $132 million in funds and stonewalled requests for information about the money held in trust by the union – including domestic residuals and foreign royalties collected by the union through foreign collecting societies without authorization or knowledge of union members.

 The suit also alleged the union has cashed residuals checks and then claimed an inability to locate the actors to whom it owed money.
 A federal judge dismissed the suit in January of 2014, finding the union had been sufficiently cooperative in providing access to its materials but left the door open to re-filing the suit if the union failed to do so.